 The Strategy Behind It

-MSCHF doesn't make products — they make conversations.
-Every release is a comment on the culture around that product category.
-The Big Red Boots weren't really boots.
-They were a statement about fashion, status, and the absurdity of hype culture.
+MSCHF doesn't make products — they manufacture conversations.
+Every drop is a critique of the cultural ecosystem it lands in.
+The Big Red Boots weren't really footwear; they were a comment on fashion's relationship with status, exclusivity, and the absurdity of hype culture.
+The ugliness was the argument.
+The sellout was the punchline.

 The Results

 Sold out within minutes.
-Resale market immediately hit $1,000–$2,000 (from $350 retail).
-Covered by WSJ, NYT, every fashion publication, and most major meme accounts.
-Defined the 'ugly fashion' conversation in 2023.
+Resale market hit $1,000–$2,000 immediately (from $350 retail).
+Covered by WSJ, NYT, every major fashion publication, and most major meme accounts simultaneously.
+Defined the 'cartoon aesthetic' conversation in fashion for most of 2023.

 Steal This Idea